 A few common walking-distance connections to make:

 - Contemporary Resort to the Magic Kingdom

-- COMING SOON: Grand Floridian to the Magic Kingdom (Disney is currently constructing a brand new walking path)
+- Grand Floridian to the Magic Kingdom (Disney recently constructed a brand new walking path)

 - Grand Floridian to the Polynesian

 - Disney’s Beach & Yacht Club or Boardwalk to Epcot’s World Showcase entrance

 - Swan & Dolphin or Boardwalk to Hollywood Studios

 - Polynesian to the Transportation and Ticket Center (to catch the direct Epcot monorail without making a connection)

 Renting a Car at Walt Disney World (Or Driving Your Own)

 Disney’s transportation system has fairly robust coverage, but many visitors nevertheless prefer the convenience of a car.